 - Lead Management – Identify, track, follow up, and nudge the leads that are most likely to be converted (into sales) along the sales funnel.

 - Contact Management – Helps you build new relationships with prospective leads and follow up on existing customers.

 - Sales Team Management – Sets meaningful objectives and establishes team activity tracking.
 Moreover, it helps you eliminate redundancies, delays, and confusion by organizing team knowledge and providing a framework for collaboration.

 - Automation – Automate mundane and repetitive tasks so your team can focus on more important things.

 - Accessible import/export data (Excel or other CRM).

 - Since it is cloud-hosted, it’s inexpensive and easy to set up.

 - Compatible with mobiles (Android and iOS).

-- In-built email acceleration, which helps you track open-rate, click-through rates, and downloads.
+- In-built email acceleration helps track open rates, click-through rates, and downloads.

-- Enables you to develop dashboards for real-time visualization.
+- It enables you to develop dashboards for real-time visualization.